A Stark County Area Transportation study is revealing the most dangerous intersections in the area.

 NUMBER 3: Dressler Road and Everhard Road

 This six-lane intersection is operated by traffic signals, but those can't even seem to stop crashes from happening.
 In 2024, there were 20 crashes at the intersection.
-The study says Dressler and Everhard stay on its radar because it is a high-traffic area due to several shopping centers.
-This road may disappear from the list soon, as crews have been making safety adjustments, like lane widening, over the summer.
+The study stays on the radar because it is a high-traffic area due to several shopping centers.
+This road may disappear from the list soon, as crews have been making safety improvements, such as lane widening, over the summer.

 NUMBER 2: Walnut Avenue and 15th Street Northeast

-This intersection, located in Canton, also has a problem of drivers failing to stop.
+This intersection in Canton also has a problem with drivers failing to stop.
 The study said it's for a different reason.

 "We think there might be some issues with the visibility of the stop sign," Nick Loukas, traffic engineer with the City of Canton, said.

-Loukas said the city has been trying to make adjustments over the years to make the intersection safer.
+Loukas said the city has been trying to make adjustments over the years to improve safety at the intersection.
 The study is now recommending that the city install a flashing light ahead of the stop sign.
-Moving lights and trimming trees are other recommendations from the study.
+Moving lights and trimming trees are among the study's other recommendations.

 NUMBER 1: State Route 173 and Paris Avenue

-Located in Marlboro Township, the most dangerous intersection in a rural part of the county.
-There were 22 crashes from 2022 to 2024 at the intersection, and most of the crashes were caused by a failure to yield.
+Located in Marlboro Township, is the most dangerous intersection in a rural part of the county.
+There were 22 crashes at the intersection from 2022 to 2024, and most were caused by a failure to yield.

 This intersection could also remove itself from the list thanks to safety improvements.
 The Ohio Department of Transportation said it plans to build a roundabout at the intersection.